Logopher/CSharpPractice/README.md

-Solitaire
+CSharp_Practice
 =========

-A C# implementation of solitaire
+Model C# implementations of example projects, assuming various levels of knowledge (potentially multiple levels for each project).